cloud-annotations/custom-training/README.md

 We can get a download a checkpoint from the [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).

-We'll write a script called `download_checkpoint.py` that will download the checkpoint to our training run.
+We can download the checkpoint to our training run with the following code:
 ```python
 download_base = 'http://download.tensorflow.org/models/object_detection/'
 model_file = 'faster_rcnn_resnet101_coco_2018_01_28.tar.gz'